-Here at Vuly trampolines, we do our best to encourage healthy lifestyles for all ages; it’s no wonder that we love the idea of tens of thousands of Aussie kids being active each Saturday at extra-curricular sporting events!
+Here at Vuly, we do our best to encourage healthy lifestyles for all ages; it’s no wonder that we love the idea of tens of thousands of Aussie kids being active each Saturday at extra-curricular sporting events!
 Not only is sport fantastic for a child's individual development, but it can also be a brilliant springboard for parent-child bonding—which we've spoken at length about before.

 The first and most obvious way to become more involved in your child’s extra-curricular activities is to get to know the sport that they’re playing!
 Do some research on the rules and watch some professional-level games.
 On a more personal level, become familiar with any sporting heroes whom they idolise.
 Sharpening up on your sporting knowledge is a surefire way to spark conversation and show them that you care.

 Patting your child on the back after a game is important, but being able to actively assist them in improving their performance is much more valuable.
-Have a chat to their coach to arm yourself with knowledge of basic techniques; this way, you can help keep an eye out for areas of improvement.
+Have a chat with their coach to arm yourself with knowledge of basic techniques; this way, you can help keep an eye out for areas of improvement.
 You'll also ensure that you don’t let bad habits rub off on them during at-home practise sessions.

 In almost every sport, hand-eye coordination and body control are crucial.
 You can use your Vuly to help boost these skills!
 A bounce on the trampoline will feel like a break from training for your little athlete.

-Try to be their go-to person when it comes to sporting practise; a session doesn’t have to take long, and it's is a great way to spend quality time with your child.
+Try to be their go-to person when it comes to sporting practice; a session doesn’t have to take long, and it's is a great way to spend quality time with your child.
 You might also get some exercise and fresh air too!
-Once you’ve educated yourself on technique, at-home practise will take on a whole new level and become a valuable tool in your child’s sporting development.
+Once you’ve educated yourself on technique, at-home practice will take on a whole new level and become a valuable tool in your child’s sporting development.

 Although it’s not a necessity to be front and centre every weekend, it is important to make an appearance at your child’s games.
 We all know the movie cliché of the busy parent missing from their kid's soccer game; it gets used so often because it really is disappointing for the child to have an absent parent during their special moments.